jameshanlon/finances/README.md

 # Personal finances

-Fetch personal finance data from Google Sheets and generate a set of HTML reports for browsing and summary.
+Fetch personal finance data from Google Sheets and generate a set of summary HTML reports.

 ## Getting started